This is Part 1 of a series. You can read Part 2 here.

 Giles changed “Junia” to “Julian” – and this is critical – assuming it had to be a male name since it belonged to an apostle.

-Giles served the popes, including the incredibly corrupt Boniface VIII, known for his rabid opposition to women in any position of power, secular or spiritual.
+Giles served the popes, including the corrupt Boniface VIII, known for his rabid opposition to women in any position of power, secular or spiritual.
 He suppressed convents and took missions and teaching roles away from nuns, forcing them into cloistered lives.
 Boniface was in constant battle with another corrupt leader of the day – King Phillip IV of France.
 Phillip was the king who trumped up charges against the Templars, outlawed their order, and hunted them to the ends of Europe so he could confiscate their wealth.
 Each side had their theologians or lawyers to write defenses of what they wanted to do.

 Giles was charged by the popes he served to craft treatises of sufficient weight to give them license to do what they wanted to do.
 This is called “scholasticism” – deciding what you believe or do and then using scripture to gain the warrant for doing it.
 Boniface – whose adultery was so well known that he felt free to casually say that adultery was of “no more harm…than rubbing your hands together” – directed Giles to defend his edict stripping women of their place in the church.
 One of the ways he did so was to replace Junia with Julian, a male name.

 But Giles was not alone.
 This tale gets even more twisted, but that will have to wait until Part II.
-For now, I find it sad and interesting that Microsoft Word tells me that there is no word spelled “Junia.”

 It seems Giles, et al, were quite successful in silencing an early Christian leader…and half of the church.